Transient bindings

 Injector injector = Injector.of(new CurrentTimeModule());

-If we run the example we will see that retrieved instances of Instant
+If we run the example, we see that the retrieved instances of Instant

 You can find a full example on Github